AC power plugs and sockets: British and related types: BS 8546 travel adaptors compatible with UK plug and socket system

-UK electric clock connector
+British electric clock connector

 British electric clock connector, three-pin, made by MK.
 Showing the rear of the plug with its 2 A fuse.

 Fused plugs and sockets of various proprietary and non-interchangeable types are found in older public buildings in the UK, where they are used to feed AC electric wall clocks.
-They are smaller than conventional sockets, commonly being made to fit BESA junction boxes, and are often of very low profile.
+They are smaller than conventional sockets, commonly being made to fit BESA junction boxes, and are often of low profile.
 Early types were available fused in both poles; later types fused in the line only and provided an earth pin.
 Most are equipped with a retaining screw or clip to prevent accidental disconnection.
 The prevalence of battery-powered quartz-controlled wall clocks has meant that this connector is rarely seen in new installations for clock use.
 However, it has found use where a low profile fused connector is required and is still available.
 A relatively common example of such a use is to supply power to an illuminated mirror that has limited clearance from the wall.